Are Sample Packs Royalty Free? Plus The Question You Should Ask Yourself When Buying Sample Packs

 We like simplicity and keep it simple.
 Our sample packs are royalty free.
 You never have to pay anything if you hit a certain streaming limit, or release on a major.

-Use our samples to make beats or sync with media.
+Use our drum kits and samples to make beats or sync with media.
 From albums to podcasts, Facebook, and Instagram, and everywhere else, there’s no limit.
 Distribute unlimited copies, and you get radio broadcasting rights.
 No limit.

 Just don’t resell them (that’s lame.
 Don’t be lame).